-The following paragraphs describe different ways that we use and disclose your protected health information.
+The following paragraphs describe different ways that we use and disclose your health information.
 We have provided an example for each category, but these examples are not meant to be exhaustive.

 Payment.
-We will use and disclose your protected health information to obtain payment for the health care services we provide you.
+We will use and disclose your health information to obtain payment for the health care services we provide you.
 For example, we may include information with a bill to a third-party payer that identifies you, your diagnosis, procedures performed, and supplies used in rendering the service.

 Health Care Operations.
-We will use and disclose your protected health information to support the business activities of The Mayfield Clinic.
-For example, we may use medical information about you to review and evaluate our treatment and services or to evaluate our staff's performance while caring for you.
+We will use and disclose your health information to support the business activities of The Mayfield Clinic.
+For example, we may use health information about you to review and evaluate our treatment and services or to evaluate our staff's performance while caring for you.
 Other operations include business management, licensing, and teaching.
 Since education is an important part of our Mission, we may have students, residents, and fellows involved in your care and treatment.
 In addition, we may disclose your health information to third party business associates, who perform services such as billing, consulting, transcription services, etc., for our practice.
 In all cases, we require these business associates to appropriately safeguard the privacy of your information.

 Appointment Reminders and Health Related Benefits or Services.
-We may use and disclose your protected health information to provide appointment reminders or give you information about treatment alternatives or other health care services that we offer.
+We may use and disclose your health information to provide appointment reminders or give you information about treatment alternatives or other health care services that we offer.

 Others Involved in Your Care.
-We will use and disclose your protected health information to a family member, a relative, a close friend, or any other person you identify that is involved in your medical care or payment for care.
+We will use and disclose your health information to a family member, a relative, a close friend, or any other person you identify that is involved in your medical care or payment for care.

 Research.
 Generally, we will seek your authorization to use your health information for research purposes.
 However, sometimes you may not be available to give authorization, such as when our research involves a review of prior care and treatment.
 In these situations, we may seek approval from an Institutional Review Board that has reviewed the research proposal and established protocols to ensure the privacy of your health information.